 the manufacturing process of glass insulators involves melting the raw materials at extremely high temperatures, forming them into the desired shape, and then cooling them rapidly to create a solid and robust structure. the shape and design of the insulator are critical factors that determine its electrical performance.

-there are several types of glass electrical insulators, each designed for specific applications based on voltage levels, environmental conditions, and structural requirements. the main types include:
+There are 5 types of glass electrical insulators from our glass insulator factory-nooa electric, each designed for specific applications based on voltage levels, environmental conditions, and structural requirements. the main types include:

 the primary function of glass electrical insulators is to prevent electrical current from flowing through unintended paths. they achieve this through several key mechanisms: